-Trump to sign order expanding immigration restrictions to include H-1B, other guest worker programs
+Trump signs order expanding immigration restrictions to include H-1B, other guest-worker programs

 REPUBLICANS, IMMIGRATION HAWKS CALL ON TRUMP TO FURTHER EXPAND IMMIGRATION RESTRICTIONS AMID ECONOMIC WOES

-It will include a number of exemptions, including for health-care workers directly related to COVID-19, and for cases that are deemed to be in the national interest.
-Other exemptions include some that were in the original green card order, including for members of the U.S, military.
-The order also does not affect the H-2A agricultural guest worker program.
+It will include a number of exemptions, including for health care workers directly related to COVID-19 and for cases that are deemed to be in the national interest.
+Other exemptions include some that were in the original green card order, including for members of the U.S. military.
+The order also does not affect the H-2A agricultural guest-worker program.

-The order may not have a noticeable effect immediately as routines visa services have been suspended because of the coronavirus pandemic.
+The order may not have a noticeable effect immediately as routine visa services have been suspended because of the coronavirus pandemic.
 But the administration estimates that the order will affect around 600,000 jobs before Dec.
 31.

 “There are an unprecedented number of Americans who are out of work, but we are also expecting to see an unprecedented growth in our economy,” a senior administration official told Fox News on Monday.
 “In order to ensure that we are hiring Americans first, we are putting a pause on certain non-immigrant visas into the United States, again for the purpose of ensuring that Americans can get jobs here in the U.S.”